chainflip-io/chainflip-prometheus-exporter/README.md

 ```shell
 cp .env.example .env
 ```
-copy the env file and populate it with the correct endpoints, then run:
+Copy the env file and populate it with the correct endpoints, then run:

 ```shell
 pnpm start:dev:sisyphos
 pnpm start:dev:perseverance
 pnpm start:dev:berghain
 ```
 depending on the network you want to target.

-In a new terminal run:
+In a new terminal, run:

 ```shell
 pnpm metrics